The Only Fishing Knots You Actually Need

 The Uni Knot

-To tie it: pass line through the hook eye, double back parallel to standing line, and form a loop.
-Make four to six wraps through the loop and around both strands.
-Wet, tighten by pulling the tag end, then slide to the eye and tighten fully by pulling the standing line.
+Pass through the eye, double back parallel to standing line, form a loop, make four to six wraps through the loop and around both strands.
+Wet, tighten the tag end, slide to the eye, then tighten fully on the standing line.
+Want a loop?
+Just stop before sliding it against the eye.
+That loop gives lures more natural action — killer for jerkbaits and topwater plugs.

 The Snell Knot